How to set a Static IP Address on a Mac

 - Click on “Network”

-- Click on the protocol you are using, let’s say we’re using AirPort with a wireless connection so click on “AirPort” and then click on “Advanced” in the lower right corner
+- Click on the protocol you are using, let’s say we’re using Wi-Fi with a wireless connection so click on “Wi-Fi” so that the network interface is selected, and then click on the “Advanced” button in the lower right corner

 - Click on the “TCP/IP” tab

-- For the sake of this exercise, let’s assume you want to maintain DHCP but set a manual static IP address, so click on the drop-down menu next to “Configure IPv4″ and select “Using DHCP with manual address” (you can also use full manual mode)
+- You now have multiple options for manual IP address assignment.
+For the sake of this exercise, let’s assume you want to maintain DHCP but set a manual static IP address, so click on the drop-down menu next to “Configure IPv4” and select “Using DHCP with manual address”, but you can also use full manual mode by choosing “Manually”

 - Select a static IP that will not conflict with anything else on the network.
 It’s best to pick a number far out of the normal range of assigned IP’s, in the example below we chose 192.168.0.245 because most of the machines on this network stop at 192.168.0.150